mtrodrigo/calculadora-combustivel/README.md

 ## Description
 This project is a fuel calculator developed in React.
 It allows users to calculate whether it is worth using alcohol or gasoline.

+## Instalação do Vite

+Para rodar este projeto, é necessário instalar o Vite.
+Siga os passos abaixo:

+1. Certifique-se de ter o Node.js instalado em sua máquina.
+2. Abra o terminal e navegue até o diretório do projeto.
+3. Execute o comando `npm install` para instalar as dependências.
+4. Execute o comando `npm run dev` para iniciar o servidor de desenvolvimento.

+## Vite Installation

+To run this project, you need to install Vite.
+Follow the steps below:

+1. Make sure you have Node.js installed on your machine.
+2. Open the terminal and navigate to the project directory.
+3. Run the command `npm install` to install the dependencies.
+4. Run the command `npm run dev` to start the development server.

 ## Tecnologias Utilizadas
 - React
 - TypeScript